sparekh9/sparekh9.github.io/_news/announcement_1.md

 related_posts: false
 ---

-Our work on form understanding, [AliGATr: Graph-based layout generation for form understanding][aligatr] got accepted to EMNLP 2024 Findings!
+Our work, [AliGATr: Graph-based layout generation for form understanding][aligatr], has been accepted to EMNLP 2024 Findings!